dhubler/aliens/README.md

 # Developer Note - Pseudo Random Unit Testing

 Some unit tests set the random number seed to get consistent random values, or "pseudo random" values.
-Together with golden files, very complex code with randomness can be tested easily.
+Together with golden files, very complex code with randomness can have a predictable output to test against.
 In order for this to work, certain code may have to avoid iterating maps as that iteration is not deterministic.

 # Developer Note - Test Coverage